SichangHe/CS304_group_project/project7/project7_report.md

 Reference: <https://www.kaldi-asr.org/doc/data_prep.html>.

+Our data are downloaded into `~/AISHELL-1/` from <www.openslr.org/resources/33>.

 `local/aishell_prepare_dict.sh` produces the dictionary in `data/local/dict`,
 an intermediate artifact later used to generate the language data.
-It extracts the non-silence phones from `lexicon.txt` into `nonsilence_phones.txt`, grouped by the same phones with different indexes.
+It extracts the non-silence phones from `lexicon.txt` into `nonsilence_phones.txt`, grouped by the same phones with different indexes and sorted alphabetically.
 It also prepares the (optional) silence phones in (`optional_silence.txt` and) `silence_phones.txt`.
 The extra questions, simply all the phones, are extracted into `extra_questions.txt`.